Best Ergonomic Office Chairs Under $300 (2026)

 Best Brand Quality: Branch Ergonomic Chair (~$300) — Check price

 Tom's Guide praised it for bringing "$1,400+ chair features at a fraction of the price."
-Eight points of adjustment include a seat depth slider that actually stays put, firm lumbar support with contoured upper backrest, and breathable mesh.
-BIFMA certified for commercial-grade durability.
-Limitation: 275 lb capacity and only a 2-year warranty. [src7, src5]
+Seven+ points of adjustment include a seat depth slider that actually stays put, firm lumbar support with contoured upper backrest, and breathable mesh.
+BIFMA certified for commercial-grade durability and backed by a 3-year warranty (the Branch Pro upgrade goes to 7 years at $499).
+Limitations: 275 lb capacity, and the standard chair's $359 list price now puts it outside this card's $300 ceiling at MSRP — only sales drop it under $300. [src7, src10]

 Best Budget (Under $170): Colamy Kirin (~$160) — Check price